Using Virtual and Augmented Reality for Fine-Motor Skills Rehabilitation

 The process of recovering fine motor skills requiring eye-hand coordination after brain injury is a long and arduous process.
 Many hours of therapy involving simple movement tasks are required.
 Patients must visit clinics regularly and require trained therapists, posing a massive burden on every health system.
 Furthermore, adherence to rehabilitation programs is low.
 Factors including fatigue, lack of motivation, and musculoskeletal issues prevent people from initiating or maintaining therapy programs.

-There is therefore justification, with current advances in VR technology, to investigate means of motor rehabilitation which are more enjoyable, can be used at home, and with which precise measurements and assessments of improvements can be made.
+With current advances in VR tech we can investigate XR-based methods of motor rehabilitation which are more enjoyable, can be used at home, and with which precise measurements and assessments of improvements can be made.